 To make things easy though, we’ll summarise that page here.
 Cars pick up a lot of dirt and rubbish on the floors and under the seats, so it’s important to choose a model with strong suction power.
 It should also be lightweight and make it as easy as possible to clean in all the awkward places in your car.

 While the best options for this are all corded, due to their stronger suction, if you’re set on getting a cordless model we recommend the Black + Decker Lithium Compact Pivot.
 It’s a powerful model with an 18V battery, ECO charging technology (so it charges 4x faster) and a nozzle that pivots for getting into awkward nooks and crannies.
 We think it’s one of the best cordless vacuums for cars available at the moment, and it provides excellent value for money.
-Click here to view the latest price for this model on Amazon.
+Click here to view the price for this model.

 We think the best cordless for stairs should be three things: lightweight, portable and powerful.
 A lightweight vacuum is essential, as you don’t want to carry a bulky, heavy appliance up and down stairs.
 Portability is similarly important, and the model should make it easy to clean both the horizontal and vertical parts of steps.
 Finally, it should have enough power to remove dirt and dust embedded in carpet, whilst ideally cleaning right to the edge of steps.